YejLL/Simple-chatty-bot/README.md

-# chatty-bot
+# project in python: chatty-bot
-simple chat bot
+simple chat bot named "Avril".
+Try to talk with "avril"!
+Maybe She wants to know more about you.

 ## About
 Here, at the beginning of your programmer’s path, creating a simple console chat bot will do wonders to guide you through the basics of coding.
 During this journey you will also play some word and number games that you are going to implement all on your own.
 Pack up and let’s hit the road, my friend!